 Students attend Cambridge School because they have been diagnosed with a language-based learning disability — such as dyslexia, dysgraphia, ADHD, auditory processing disorder, or executive function difficulties — and have struggled in traditional academic settings.
 These bright children thrive at Cambridge through the support of our:

 - Language-based curriculum that utilizes evidence-based programs

 - Explicit, direct, and systematic instruction that is carefully individualized to meet the needs of each child

-- Multi-sensory teaching techniques that create more concrete and complete learning experience
+- Multi-sensory teaching techniques that create more concrete and complete learning experiences

 - Classroom instruction supported by cutting-edge technology

-Enhanced by small classes, our approach allows each student to progresses at his or her pace, leading to increased mastery of skills and improved self-esteem.
+Enhanced by small classes, our approach allows each student to progress at his or her pace, leading to increased mastery of skills and improved self-esteem.

 Additionally, all Cambridge School teachers, regardless of their content specialty, are trained in the language programs we use, including, but not limited to: